liuyehcf/BlogSource/resources/english/dictionary/Eudic.md

 1. I come from a diverse background
 1. I have no comments
 1. put down roots
-1. the decline in profit is causing disquiet aomng shareholders
 1. 外向的/内向的
 1. the plant comes with full instructions on how to care for it
 1. my family has my back